dropwizard/dropwizard/0.9.0-SNAPSHOT/docs/_sources/manual/auth.txt

 Protecting Resources
 ====================

-To protect a resource, simply include the ``@RolesAllowed`` annotation on your resource method.
+To protect a resource, simply include the ``@RolesAllowed`` annotation with an appropriate role on your resource method.
 If you need access to the Principal, you need to add a parameter to your method ``@Context SecurityContext context``

 .. code-block:: java